pydantic/pydantic/docs/concepts/fields.md

 class Model(BaseModel):
-    field: str = Field(frozen=True)
+    name: str = Field(frozen=True)
 ```

 !!! note
-    Even though `field` is assigned a value, it is still required and has no default value.
+    Even though `name` is assigned a value, it is still required and has no default value.
 If you want
     to emphasize on the fact that a value must be provided, you can use the [ellipsis][Ellipsis]:

     ```python {lint="skip" test="skip"}
     class Model(BaseModel):
-        field: str = Field(..., frozen=True)
+        name: str = Field(..., frozen=True)
     ```

-    However, its usage is discouraged as it doesn't play well with type checkers.
+    However, its usage is discouraged as it doesn't play well with static type checkers.

 ## The annotated pattern